daemonsy/spree_showcase/README.md

 Spree Showcase
 ===========
+#### For anyone who recently upgraded on the master, please pull a file from the gem, please pull a file from the lib.

+    spree_showcase/lib/generators/spree_showcase/install/assets/javascripts/store/showcase.js.erb

 Spree Showcase is a simple extension that allows you to create the good ol' slideshow.
 The goal is to create a slideshow extension that makes things easy for the users and programmers.
 Minimal effort needed.

 The secondary objective is to create a slideshow template that allows most types of JS slider to be implemented easily into Spree.